clarkritchie/1pw-github-secrets/README.md

 To workaround this, just fully delete an environment in GitHub then re-create it from scratch.

-## Problems
+## Edge Cases To Be Aware Of

-Long strings, JSON, YAML, SSL certificats, things with carriage returns, etc. should be Base64 encoded when they are set in 1Password.
+Long strings, JSON, YAML, SSL certificats, things with carriage returns (`\n` or `\r`), etc. should be Base64 encoded when they are set in 1Password.

 Please use the `_B64` suffix!

-For example, this is a private key, which has `\n` characters.
-It is not valid when one single string.
+For example, a private key looks like this, which has `\n` characters on each line.
+It is **not valid** when it is one single string.

 ```
 -----BEGIN OPENSSH PRIVATE KEY-----